ChaoKuan-Lin/docs/mkdocs/examples.md

 # Examples

-In order tuse MoBagel to effectively manage and analyze your devices, you will need address the two following questions about your product:
+In order to use MoBagel to effectively manage and analyze your devices, you will need address the two following questions about your product:

 ## What custom properties or events should I add to my report?